banana-piecake/DESCENT/README.md

 Subspace boots : used only in the void for the custom combat system

+Sculk Cling - allows you to cling to sculk, go faster on it, climb, and lunge

 Upcoming/wip features :

 update fracture to be incompatable with lunge, update all inherent enchantments to be exclusive to diamonds or smthng so they cannot be combined with regular items